 On April 15, 2014, the Company entered into a lease agreement for approximately 15,197 square feet of office and laboratory space in Needham, Massachusetts.
-The Company intends to use the leased premises as its corporate headquarters commencing in the third quarter of 2014.
-The lease term commenced on April 15, 2014.
-The Company must commence rent payments under the lease agreement on the earlier of: (i) December 1, 2014, or (ii) the first day in the calendar month after which the initial improvements to build out the leased space are substantially complete (the "Rent Commencement Date").
-The lease term expires on the last day of the 60th full month following the Rent Commencement Date.
+The lease term commenced on April 15, 2014 and expires on September 30, 2019.
+The Company began using the leased premises as its corporate headquarters and commenced rent payments effective September 22, 2014.
 The Company has agreed to pay an initial annual base rent of approximately \$493,000, which base rent increases after every twelve-month period during the lease term to approximately \$554,000 for the last twelve-month period.
 The Company is recording rent expense on a straight-line basis, beginning in April 2014.
 The Company also received a tenant improvement allowance of approximately \$684,000 in connection with the lease.
 The Company has accounted for the allowance as a lease incentive, which is being recorded as a reduction to rent expense over the lease term.
-Deferred rent and lease incentive obligation are included in accrued expenses and other liabilities in the consolidated balance sheet.
+Deferred rent and lease incentive obligation are included in accrued expenses (current portion) and other liabilities (noncurrent portion) in the consolidated balance sheet.
+The Company has also agreed to pay its proportionate share of increases in operating expenses and property taxes for the building in which the leased space is located.
 The Company has provided a security deposit in the form of a letter of credit in the amount of approximately \$203,000, which may be reduced to approximately \$162,000 on April 15, 2016.
-The amount is included in restricted cash on the consolidated balance sheet.
+The amount is included in long term restricted cash on the consolidated balance sheet.